Actuarial Value (AV)

 Open Enrollment Period

-A set time period when you can enroll in a new qualified health plan, or switch plans.
+A set time period when you can enroll in a new qualified health plan, or switch to a different plan.
 Vermont Health Connect's Open Enrollment starts November 1.
 However, if you miss Open Enrollment, you might not have to wait for the next Open Enrollment period to sign up for health insurance.

 Health care providers whose services are not covered by your insurance plan.
 Insurance plans are not required to cover services provided by out-of-network doctors.
 Always check if your health care provider is in your network, so you don’t have to pay additional costs.
 See in-network.